loning/universe/update_history.md

    - Described the role of outstanding game designers as higher-dimensional observers in the field of game classicalization
    - Explained the Quantum-Classical Dualism basis of different game types, game immersion, multiplayer games, and video games
    - Explored the relationship between games and learning, the mechanisms of game addiction, and the nature of game art
    - Analyzed future directions of game development, including virtual reality, artificial intelligence, brain-computer interfaces, and the metaverse

+#### July 25, 2024
+1. Added "Dream and Sleep Science Explanations" theory
+   - Explained sleep processes and dream formation from the Quantum-Classical Dualism perspective
+   - Defined sleep as a periodic transitional state of the observer's consciousness classicalization process, shifting from processing external sensory inputs to processing quantum information from the internal nervous system
+   - Explained sleep cycles as different quantum information classicalization patterns, including non-REM and REM sleep
+   - Described dreams as special classicalization processes of quantum information from the internal nervous system by the observer
+   - Explained the Quantum-Classical Dualism basis of lucid dreams, sleep disorders, and the relationship between sleep and memory
+   - Explored the relationship between sleep and creativity, the evolutionary significance of sleep, and the formation mechanisms of dream content
+   - Analyzed the relationship between sleep and health and future directions in sleep science